Sign up to our Newsletter

 Reviewed: 03/03/23

-If you pursue a psychology major, you might not learn about theories such as cute aggression, but you will learn more useful theories about human behaviour, which can be beneficial if you’re planning on going to law school!
-If you’re considering pursuing this major, this guide will go over a few reasons it is an excellent choice for law school!
+If you pursue a psychology major, you will learn valuable theories about human behavior, which can be beneficial if you’re planning on going to law school.

 Is a Psychology Major Good for Law School?